-The admissions committee for Industrial and Systems Engineering reviews GRE General test scores, performance at previous institutions/universities, at least 3 letters of recommendations, a personal statement and resume.
-Information on where to submit official transcripts, test scores and letters of recommendation can be found at http://gradstudy.rutgers.edu/apply/before-you-apply
+The admissions committee for Industrial and Systems Engineering reviews GRE general test scores, performance at previous institutions/universities, at least three letters of recommendations, a personal statement, and resume.
+Information on where to submit official transcripts, test scores, and letters of recommendation can be found at: http://gradstudy.rutgers.edu/apply/before-you-apply

 2. Do I need an industrial and systems engineering degree to enter the graduate program?

-Some of our students do not have an ISE degree when they entered our program.
+Some of our students do not have an ISE degree when they enter our program.
 These students are encouraged to take prerequisite courses in areas they lack.
-Mostly these courses include Probabilistic Models in Operations Research (Linear Optimization), Engineering Economics and Probability.
+Mostly these courses include Probabilistic Models in Operations Research (Linear Optimization), Engineering Economics, and Probability.

 3. What are acceptance rates?

 The acceptance rates vary significantly from year-to-year for PhD students, depending on available funds.
-In the past, entering students average to about 5-8 PhD and 12-20 MS per fall term.
+In the past, entering students average to about five to eight PhDs and 12-20 MS students per fall term.

 4. Can you assess my chances of being accepted?

 The ISE graduate program does not offer pre-screening of applicants prior to the application process.
 The average GPA and GRE scores of our students are provided below.
-To begin the formal application procedure, please visit the Rutgers Graduate Admissions Website: http://gradstudy.rutgers.edu/
+To begin the formal application procedure, please visit Rutgers Graduate Admissions.

 5. What are the average academic credentials for entering students?